 The White House Farm murders took place in a small village near Essex, England, in August 1985.
-Nevill and June Bamber were shot and killed inside their farmhouse, along with their adult adopted daughter, Sheila Caffell, and Sheila’s six-year-old twin sons, Daniel and Nicholas.
-The only surviving member of June and Nevill’s immediate family was their adoptive son, Jeremy Bamber, then 24-years old, who said he had been at home a few miles away when the shooting took place.
+Nevill and June Bamber were shot and killed inside their farmhouse, along with their adult daughter, Sheila Caffell, and Sheila’s six-year-old twin sons, Daniel and Nicholas.
+The only surviving member of June and Nevill’s immediate family was their son, Jeremy, then 24-years old.
+Jeremy claimed to be at home, miles away, when the shooting took place.